 Has the prevalence of meth/amphetamine use in Australia changed over time?

 The proportion of Australians who had used meth/amphetamine† in the past 12 months was highest in 1998 (3.7%).
-Since then, the prevalence of meth/amphetamine use has decreased over time and has been stable at 2.1% since 2010.
+Since then, the prevalence of meth/amphetamine use has decreased over time and was 1.4% in 2016.

 † Meth/amphetamine: This term covers a range of stimulant drugs including methamphetamine and amphetamine.
 The National Drug Strategy Household Survey (NDSHS) described meth/amphetamine as including drugs commonly known as speed, ice, crystal, whizz, Ritalin, or pseudoephedrine-based cold and flu tablets.